smtifahim/TARA-Ontology-Repository/readme.md

 The ontology incorporates anatomical terms from [UBERON](https://www.ebi.ac.uk/ols4/ontologies/uberon) and [InterLex](https://scicrunch.org/scicrunch/interlex/dashboard) to specify the anatomical locations of acupoints on the body surface.
 It also incorporates terms from the Mondo Disease Ontology ([MONDO](https://www.ebi.ac.uk/ols4/ontologies/mondo)) and Human Phenotype Ontology ([HP](https://www.ebi.ac.uk/ols4/ontologies/hp)) to specify diseases or conditions studied in relation to acupoint use.
 These imported terms enable annotation of studied conditions using standardized vocabulary and support higher-level semantic search through the hierarchical structures of the source ontologies.

 The ontology takes into account both Eastern and Western nomenclature for acupuncture points.
-The current scope focuses on the semantic modelling of the anatomical and physiological aspects associated with different acupoints located in the main meridians.
+The current scope focuses on the semantic modelling of the anatomical and physiological aspects associated with different acupoints located on the main meridians.

 ### TARA Ontology - Knowledge Curation Sources